mdm/tic-tac-toe/ROADMAP.md

 * Known bugs
   * Unpermitted parameter "match" in backend - probably I'm violating some Rails convention I'm not aware of
-  * Action Cable sometimes does not resubscribe to the "available players" channel when returning to the lobby after a match - this can be worked around by reloading the page
+  * Action Cable sometimes does not resubscribe to the "available players" channel when returning to the lobby after a match
+    * This can be worked around by reloading the page
+    * A proper fix would probably involve keeping subscriptions alive the entire time and implement refreshes via